rocjs/roc/docs/Extensions.md

 #### hooks
 Hooks are integration points where other extensions (or the extension itself) can run code.
 Used for running side effects like starting Browsersync or return some state; like for example redefining what plugins to use with Babel.

-Extensions can run hooks without needing to register them using this property, but when doing so they will not get the documentation generation and a helper function for easier management of hooks in the code.
+Extensions can run hooks without declaring them in the configuration using this property, but when doing so they will not get the documentation generation and a helper function for easier management of hooks in the code.

 An example of this hooks object:
 ```javascript